efarraro/krumit/_items/VagabondBoots.md

 ---
 name: Vagabond Boots
-description: Restore 1 durability whenever you acquire an ability
+description: Restore 1 durability whenever you use an ability
 flavor: A pair of shoes boots for running is as important as a pointy dagger.
 cost: 2
 image: /images/VagabondBoots.png